Common Types of Loans: Interest Rates, Tax Benefits and Application Process

 7. Prepayment and Foreclosure Charges

-Some lenders charge a fee if the borrower chooses to repay the loan before the agreed tenure ends.
+Some lenders charge a fee if the borrower chooses to repay the loan before the agreed-upon tenure ends.

 Loans in India are broadly classified into two categories: